 Crystal Hall joined the Evans School faculty in 2008.
 She teaches courses on psychology for policy analysis, decision theory, and quantitative analysis.

-Hall holds a Ph.D. and MA in Psychology from Princeton University.
-In addition, she holds a BS from Carnegie Mellon University in both decision science and policy and management.
+In addition to her scholarly work, Hall has provided guidance and training to community organizations, nonprofits, and government agencies seeking to implement tools from psychology and behavioral economics into the design and delivery of their programs and services.
+She holds a PhD and MA in Psychology from Princeton University.
+In addition, she holds a BS from Carnegie Mellon University in both Decision Science and Policy and Management.